-- You can skip the frying method and bake them in the oven on 425 degrees F. for about 15-20 minutes.
+- You can skip the frying method and bake them in the oven on 425ºF for about 15-20 minutes.
 But, keep an eye on them and flip the rolls half way through the process.
 They won't be as crispy as frying, but it will cut down on the extra oil.

-- 3 Tablespoons Water (for sealing the wraps)
+- 3 tablespoons water, for sealing the wrappers

 - In a large skillet over low-medium heat, add 1 tablespoon of vegetable oil and saute the mushrooms until they are begin to soften (about 7-10 minutes).
 Then add slaw mix, carrots, green onions, soy sauce, garlic, ginger, and salt.1 tablespoon vegetable oil16 ounces coleslaw mix1 cup fresh mushrooms½ cup matchstick carrots½ cup green onions3 tablespoons soy sauce1 teaspoon ground ginger2 garlic cloves1 teaspoon kosher salt

 - Continue to cook until the slaw mix wilts down and reduces in size (about 5 minutes).
 It should still have some crunch but still be pliable.
 Remove from heat.